unitehere/format-preserving-encryption/README.md

 Works the same way as encrypt, with different endpoint name.

 ### Database Migrations
+Install go:
+`brew install go`

-Get the correct goose:
+Install goose:
-`go get bitbucket.org/liamstask/goose/cmd/goose`
+`go install bitbucket.org/liamstask/goose/cmd/goose@latest`

 To configure, edit `db/dbconf.yml`.
 If you don't yet have a `dbconf.yml`, copy `dbconf.yml.example` to `dbconf.yml` and make the necessary edits.